jSwAggy01/jSwAggy01/README.md

 I am a Software Engineer blending a background in Computational Mathematics and Computer Science.
 * 🎓 Graduated with a BS in Computational Mathematics from UC Riverside.
 * 📚 Currently pursuing an AS in Computer Science at San Bernardino Valley College.
-* 💼 Currently working as a Software Engineer Intern at AI Squads and an AI Teaching Assistant at Campus.edu.
+* 💼 Currently working as a Software Engineer Intern at AI Squads.

 ---